• Skip to primary navigation

 Notes and substitutions

-• Shishito Peppers: This is an optional ingredient, but it is recommended for color and flavor.
+• Shishito peppers: This is an optional ingredient, but it is recommended for color and flavor.
 When blistered or grilled, they taste sweet and slightly smoky without being spicy.

 How to make this recipe